Camps Bay Retreat in Cape Town is a quiet and peaceful guest house.

-Our viewCamps Bay Retreat combines a peaceful location and some old-world charm with high-quality contemporary creature comforts.
-It's in a quiet location, but only a short walk from the Camps Bay beach, and the buzzing restaurants and bars on the palm fringed promenade.
+Our viewCamps Bay Retreat combines a peaceful setting and some old-world charm with high-quality contemporary creature comforts.
+Despite its quiet situation, it is only a short walk from Camps Bay Beach, and the buzzing restaurants and bars on its palm-fringed promenade.
 We loved its location and views!

 Ideal length of stay: We'd use this for a minimum stay of 3 to 4 days, and perhaps for longer if time permits.

 Accessible by: Self-drive or Fly-and-Transfer

 Owner: Member of The Village & Life Group